 24.2.
 The powers of the Executive Board shall include the following:

-s) To create wholly owned subsidiaries of affiliate companies, including for commercial activities, to contribute to the objectives of EUROSAF;
+- To create wholly owned subsidiaries or affiliate companies, including for commercial activities, to contribute to the objectives of EUROSAF;

 24.3.
 The Executive Board has the following duties:

-d) To ensure that it does not act in such a way as could bring financial liabilities on Executive Board Members or on EUROSAF Members;
+- To ensure that it does not act in such a way as could bring financial liabilities on Executive Board Members or on EUROSAF Members.

 Article 25 - Minutes of Executive Board Meetings